carorineee/Tic-Tac-Go/README.md

 # Tic-Tac-Go

 This is a simple command line Tic-tac-toe game I wrote to explore Golang.
-To play the game, install Golang and run
+To play the game, install Golang, set the GOPATH to this repo and run

 ```go build game.go```